miso-lims/miso-lims/docs/user_manual/worksets.md

 section: 10
 ---

-Worksets provide a way of grouping samples, libraries, and dilutions so that they are easy to find and select when you want to work with them again.
+Worksets provide a way of grouping samples, libraries, and library aliquots so that they are easy to find and select when you want to work with them again.

 {% assign sub = 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Worksets List" %}